awsdocs/amazon-athena-user-guide/doc_source/querying-r53-resolver-logs.md

    Because Resolver query log data is in JSON format, the CREATE TABLE statement uses a [JSON SerDe library](json-serde.md) to analyze the data\.
 **Note**
-The SerDe expects each JSON record in the logs in Amazon S3 to be on a single line of text with no line termination characters separating the fields in the record\.
-If the log JSON text is in pretty print format, you may receive the error message HIVE\_CURSOR\_ERROR: Row is not a valid JSON Object when you attempt to query the table after you create it\.
+The SerDe expects each JSON document to be on a single line of text with no line termination characters separating the fields in the record\.
+If the JSON text is in pretty print format, you may receive an error message like HIVE\_CURSOR\_ERROR: Row is not a valid JSON Object or HIVE\_CURSOR\_ERROR: JsonParseException: Unexpected end\-of\-input: expected close marker for OBJECT when you attempt to query the table after you create it\.
+For more information, see [JSON Data Files](https://github.com/rcongiu/Hive-JSON-Serde#json-data-files) in the OpenX SerDe documentation on GitHub\.

 1. Choose **Run query**\.
 The statement creates an Athena table named `r53_rlogs` whose columns represent each of the fields in your Resolver log data\.